ActivitySim/populationsim/_sources/getting_started.rst.txt

 Getting Started
 ===============

-This page describes the getting started procedure for PopulationSim which consists of installing and running examples.
-Users can choose among the following two methods to install PopulationSim
+This page describes the installation procedure for PopulationSim and how to run PopulationSim with sample data.
+Users can choose among the following two methods to install PopulationSim:

 * `Beginner Installation Procedure`_.
 Download, Unzip, Run!
 * `Advanced User Installation Procedure`_.
 Install from scratch